Sale of Homes Policy

 - obtain an independent valuation of the property.
 The property will be offered at this valuation less the value added by approved alterations made by the tenant.

-If FACS is able to sell the property, the tenant will be notified of the sale price.
+If DCJ is able to sell the property, the tenant will be notified of the sale price.
 If the tenant does not proceed with the sale within 30 days, the valuation fee is forfeited.

 Sales to community housing providers